 Dr. Kemper, a pediatric dentist in Louisville, KY is here to provide your kids with a healthy mouth, a beautiful facial structure, and teeth that will last them a lifetime.

-What Is the Goal Of Orthodontics?
+What Is the Goal of Orthodontics?

 Crooked teeth and jaw that do not fit together correctly cause several problems for growing kids:

-Crooked teeth are harder to keep clean because they are often on top of one another.
+- Crooked teeth are harder to keep clean because they are often on top of one another.

-Bent teeth or crooked jaws cause extra stress on the chewing muscles that can lead to headaches and TMJ syndrome as well as neck, shoulder and back pain
+- Bent teeth or crooked jaws cause extra stress on the chewing muscles that can lead to headaches and TMJ syndrome as well as neck, shoulder and back pain

 Signs That Your Child Needs Braces